-Why choose a DC motor?
+Why choose DC motors?

 Many applications require a high torque when starting.
-The DC motor has - due to its design - a particularly elastic and efficient relationship between torque and speed (rpm).
+The DC motor -has- due to its design- a particularly elastic and efficient relationship between torque and speed (rpm).
 It can therefore cope well with high counter-torques and can easily cope with sudden changes in load; the motor speed adapts to the load.
 Moreover, the DC motor is the ideal solution for the applications developed by highly desired miniaturization because it offers high efficiency compared to other technologies.

 Advantages of solutions with DC motors:

 The DC motor has – due to its design – a particularly elastic and efficient ratio between torque and speed (rpm).
 It can therefore cope with high counter-torques and can easily cope with sudden changes in load.
 The motor speed adapts to the load.

 The DC motor offers higher efficiency than other solutions.

 The low voltage provides a level of safety that the requirements of the machinery directives EN 60335-1 and IEC 335-1 “Safety of electrical equipment for household and similar purposes’ are fully met.

 When extra-long durability without maintenance, no audible noise and no electrical interference is required, the brushless DC motor is the optimal solution.

 Brushless DC motors consist of three essential elements: